thomascjohnson/analytical-datastore-change-management/Analytical Data Store Change Management.md

 ```

-Generating this dependency graph with tables in red and views in blue:
+Generating this dependency graph with tables in blue and views in red:

 ![](./graph.svg)